Ralph Rosenblum: Life and career

 Paul Monaco has summarized Rosenblum's editing innovations on The Pawnbroker, as well as their influence, as follows, "In his work on The Pawnbroker, Rosenblum imitated devices from several French films of the previous decade, but he also extended them.
 Like Dede Allen, Rosenblum broke editing conventions and rules.
 More importantly, and like her also, his innovations shifted editing away from its traditional reliance on telling a story to the creation of a new and penetrating subjectivity in the feature film."

 In 1966, Rosenblum was nominated for an American Cinema Editors "Eddie" award (Best Editing of a Feature Film) for A Thousand Clowns (1965), which was directed by Fred Coe.

 In 1968, Rosenblum was hired as an "editorial consultant" to help a young Woody Allen hone a large amount of footage into what became Allen's first film, the mockumentary Take the Money and Run.
 Rosenblum went on to edit the next five of Allen's films, including Annie Hall, for which he won the 1977 BAFTA Award for Best Editing with Wendy Greene Bricmont.
 Interiors (1978) was Rosenblum's last film with Allen.
 Rosenblum and Allen came to a mutual decision that Rosenblum would not edit Manhattan.
 Susan E. Morse, who had been Rosenblum's assistant editor on several of Allen's films, became his successor and edited Allen's films for the ensuing twenty years.

 For the last film, Interiors, Allen was actively involved in the editing and was fearful concerning the reception of the film.
 Allen's biographer Eric Lax quoted Rosenblum about the film:

 In 1979, Rosenblum published a book written with Robert Karen, When the Shooting Stops, the Cutting Begins: A Film Editor's Story.
 Gallagher described the importance of this book as follows:

 According to his widow, Davida Rosenblum, "He was an autodidact, especially when it came to his prodigious knowledge of music, and used both jazz and classical music as temporary or permanent scores in many of the films he edited.
 Many of the composers exposed to his temporary tracks used them as a guide."

 Rosenblum worked as a director for about five years, commencing with the documentary film Acting Out (1980).
 His films included Summer Solstice (1981), which was made for television and which was actor Henry Fonda's last film.

 Later years

 For the last eight years of his life, Rosenblum taught film and film editing at Columbia University as a Full Professor of Film Directing despite having not attended college himself.
 In his final decade, Rosenblum taught editing at the International Film and Television Workshops in Rockport, Maine.
 For the final four years, he was also an Artist in Residence.

 Rosenblum had been selected as a member of the American Cinema Editors.

 Selected filmography

-The director of each film is indicated in parenthesis.
+The director of each film is indicated in parentheses.